Automattic/wpcom-thumbnail-editor/README.md

 ### WordPress VIP

 There is a [beta release](https://github.com/Automattic/wpcom-thumbnail-editor/releases/tag/1.0.2-wpvip-beta) validated for WPVIP.com compatibility as of November, 2022.
+Thanks to Ben May @ The Code Company for the contribution to this release.